Actindo-AG/Documentation/POS/UserInterface/02b_Stores.md

 **PRINTER**

 - *Client*
-    Click the drop-down list to select a default client.
+    Click the drop-down list to select a default APS (Actindo Print System) printer client.
 All available clients are displayed in the list.

 - *Printer*
     Click the drop-down list to select a default printer.
 All available printers are displayed in the list.